 Taxes that qualify for the credit are income taxes you paid to another state of the United States, the District of Columbia, the Commonwealth of Puerto Rico, or any territory or possession of the United States, or to a political subdivision (e.g., county, city, local) of one of these jurisdictions.
 No credit is allowed for taxes paid to the federal government or to foreign countries or to their political subdivisions.

-To qualify for this credit, a tax must be deductible as state and local income taxes paid on your federal Schedule A, Itemized Deductions, whether or not you actually claimed the deduction.
+To qualify for this credit, a tax must be deductible as state and local income taxes paid on your federal Schedule A, Itemized Deductions, income taxes paid on your federal Schedule A, Itemized Deductions, whether or not you actually claimed the deduction.
 An alternative minimum tax measured by income may qualify.
 See Publication 111, Illinois Schedule CR for Individuals, for details.